It’s no secret that construction projects can get complicated — quickly.

 - Updating clients.
 The designer or architect is typically responsible for keeping clients in the loop—communicating information about how the project is progressing, when certain milestones will be completed, or whether any changes need to be made to the budget or schedule.
 Cedreo allows stakeholders to collaborate directly inside design files.
 So, you can share projects with clients, and they can leave feedback that pinpoints exactly what changes they’d like to make before everything is finalized.

 The last of the “phases of construction” is the close-out phase, which takes place after the build is complete, but before the project is officially handed off to the owner.

-The goal is making sure that everything has been completed per client specifications–and ensuring that there aren’t any loose ends or lingering issues that will come back to haunt you.
+The goal is to make sure that everything has been completed per client specifications–and ensure that there aren’t any loose ends or lingering issues that will come back to haunt you.

 After you’ve completed the final inspection and the client gives their approval, the project can officially close.

 Key activities include:

 - Making sure equipment rentals have been returned

 - Confirming all subcontractors have completed their work